-5.2.8 It is recommended that a simple means be provided aboard ship to check on the instrument drift and the ability to re-zero the instrument.

-5.2.9 The bilge alarm shall record the date, time and alarm status, and also the operating status of the bilge separator.
+- 5.2.8 It is recommended that a simple means be provided aboard ship to check on the instrument drift and the ability to re-zero the instrument. - 5.2.9 The bilge alarm shall record the date, time and alarm status, and also the operating status of the bilge separator.
 The recording device shall also store data for at least 18 months and shall be able to display or print a protocol for official inspections as required.
-In the event the bilge alarm is replaced, means shall be provided to ensure the data recorded remains available on board for 18 months.

-5.2.10 To avoid willful manipulation of the bilge alarm, provision shall be made for the following:

-.1 every access of the bilge alarm beyond the operations specified in 5.2.8 requires the breaking of a seal; and term specified in the manufacturer's instructions, whichever is shorter.
+In the event the bilge alarm is replaced, means shall be provided to ensure the data recorded remains available on board for 18 months. - 5.2.10 To avoid willful manipulation of the bilge alarm, provision shall be made for the following: - .1 every access of the bilge alarm beyond the operations specified in 5.2.8 requires the breaking of a seal; and - .2 the bilge alarm shall be so constructed that the alarm is always activated whenever clean water is used for cleaning or zeroing purposes. - 5.2.11 The accuracy of the 15 ppm Bilge Alarms shall be checked within limits of ± 5 ppm by calibration and testing of the equipment and shall be done at intervals not exceeding five years or within the term specified in the manufacturer's instructions, whichever is shorter.
 Calibration and testing of the equipment shall be conducted by a manufacturer or persons authorized by the manufacturer.
 The calibration certificate for the 15 ppm Bilge Alarm, certifying date of last calibration check, shall be retained onboard for inspection purposes.
 Its validity shall be checked at annual/intermediate/renewal surveys carried out in accordance with 2.1.1 Part I "Regulations for Technical Supervision".